junaidhussain22/sql-data-warehouse-project/README.md

 ---

-## 🎯 Who Is This For?
+## 🎯 What does this project cover?

-This repository is an excellent resource for professionals and students looking to showcase expertise in:
+This repository is an attempt to showcase my understanding in:

 - SQL Development
 - Data Architecture